Coverage for pyguymer3/media/images2mp4.py: 1%

 34 ----------

-36 the list of strings which are the paths to the images
+36 the list of input PIL Images or list of paths to the input images

 37 crf : float, optional